The Top 5 Questions to Ask Providers When Choosing a Care Facility

 It is important to find out what therapy services are provided, as well as if restorative services are offered.
 What disciplines are available: occupation, physical and speech therapy?
 How many days a week is therapy provided?
 Is therapy offered on the weekends?
 How many hours of therapy will they receive per day?
 Restorative programs are developed after patients are discharged from skilled therapy services with the goal of maintaining the current level of function.

-In a skilled nursing facility, the physician is required to make rounds once a month.
+In a skilled nursing facility, the physician is required to and should make rounds once a month.
 However, each facility is different and the physician can come more often.
 Nursing staff are in contact with the physician when necessary for medication, changes in condition and other needs of the individual being treated.
 It is important to ask how many aides and nurses are working per areas and how many people they care for during a shift.
 The ratios can be very different for nights and weekends, so ask about each shift.
+Here are the ratio minimums per Federal Guidelines.
+(Although, the more caregivers per patient, the better.)

 Ask to look at the activities calendar.
 Find out when meals are served.
 Additionally, there will be exercise or walking groups, as well as shopping sprees and field trips to restaurants and local attractions for those who are able to participate.
 Individuals should also have mental activities such as Bingo, Jeopardy, Wheel of Fortune, Jingo and other stimulating activities.
 It is imperative individuals stay active, both physically and mentally, so ask how often these activities occur.
 Look for a calendar of posted activities and join in with your loved ones when possible!